microsoft/Kusto-Query-Language/doc/unionoperator.md

     *  The name of a table, such as `Events`
     *  A query expression that must be enclosed with parenthesis, such as `(Events | where id==42)`
     *  A set of tables specified with a wildcard.
 For example, `E*` would form the union of all the tables in the database whose names begin `E`.

+> [!NOTE]
+> Whenever the list of tables is known, refrain from using wildcards.
+Some workspaces contains very large number of tables that would lead to inefficient execution.
+Tables may also be added over time leading to unpredicted results.

 * `kind`:
     * `inner` - The result has the subset of columns that are common to all of the input tables.
     * `outer` - (default).
 The result has all the columns that occur in any of the inputs.
 Cells that weren't defined by an input row are set to `null`.